Electro-Mechanical Technologies Training Courses

 Fundamentals of Refrigeration

-In this class, students are introduced to the refrigeration cycle through class lecture and observing operating equipment.
+In this HVAC/R class, The Refrigeration School students are introduced to the refrigeration cycle through class lecture and observing operating equipment.
 The material in this class is mechanical in nature and is limited to the mechanical and physical properties of refrigerants and the refrigeration cycle.
 The equipment in this class is used to safely demonstrate the varied states of refrigerant as it cycles through the system.
 The student will be introduced to many of the tools associated with the refrigeration industry such as: manifold gauge set, vacuum pumps, service wrenches, charging, and recovery equipment.
 The safety programs in this class will provide students with details on being in close proximity to rotating machinery and refrigerant handling.
 The class is also designed to familiarize the student with details on the mechanical troubleshooting process.

 Comfort Systems – Residential